Westfield High School (Virginia): Violence controversies

-Westfield received media attention in the mid-2000s because two murders perpetrated by alumni occurred within one year.
+Westfield received media attention in the mid-2000s because of two murders perpetrated by alumni which occurred within one year.

 Michael Kennedy, who suffered from schizophrenia, shot and killed Master Police Officer Michael Garbarino and Detective Vicky Armel of the Fairfax County Police Department on May 8, 2006, in an attack on the Sully District Police Station, less than one-half mile from Westfield.
 On April 5, 2007, Kennedy's father was indicted by a federal grand jury on two counts of drug possession and six counts of weapons charges.
 The indictment mentioned charges that Kennedy's father illegally possessed marijuana, which made it illegal for him to possess the weapons or ammunition used by Kennedy in the police station attack.

 Reporters gathered outside school grounds after police reported the day following the Virginia Tech massacre that gunman Seung-Hui Cho had graduated from Westfield.

 The 2007 Virginia Tech massacre committed by gunman Seung-Hui Cho, an alumnus of Westfield High School, killed thirty-two people, including two Westfield alumnae, Erin Peterson and Reema Samaha.
 There is no evidence that Cho singled either out during the attack or even knew them.
 Although Cho's motivation for the shooting is unknown, his suicide note mentioned vague references to his emotional turmoil.
 While a few students recall instances of Cho being teased and mocked at Westfield, most left him alone and were not aware of his anger.
 It is unknown if or how much his experience at Westfield contributed to his mental breakdown.
 Journalists from the international media arrived at Westfield the day Cho's identity was announced, prompting a ban on reporters at six athletic games due "the impact... on school children, academics and other important activities."
 Criticism of the school's learning environment also prompted students and alumni to rally against the media's biased reporting by emphasizing their many achievements.
 As a way to honor the two deceased alumnae, the Erin Peterson Fund and Reema J. Samaha Memorial Scholarship Fund were established with the school's support to award scholarships for graduating seniors who best exemplify their personalities.